 In Pakistan, an IS-K attack on a Shiite mosque in the northwestern city of Peshawar in March killed more than 65 worshippers.
 The upstart affiliate has also claimed several deadly attacks against Pakistan's military.

-In Pakistan's central Punjab city of Faisalabad, the local police on Thursday issued a threat warning, saying "it has been learned that IS-K has planned to carry out terrorist activities in Faisalabad," advising people to " extreme vigilance."
+In Pakistan's central Punjab city of Faisalabad, the local police on Thursday issued a threat warning, saying "it has been learned that IS-K has planned to carry out terrorist activities in Faisalabad," advising people to "exercise extreme vigilance."
 The police warning did not elaborate.

-In separate incidents, five were also killed Friday in northern Afghanistan's Faryab Province while playing with unexploded ordnance.
+In separate incidents, five children were also killed Friday in northern Afghanistan's Faryab Province while playing with unexploded ordnance.
 In one incident, three brothers died when they found an unexploded device and tried to dismantle it.
 Inxjmtzyw a second incident in another village, two children, ages seven and eight, were killed playing with a device, said Shamsullah Mohammadi, Faryab provincial information and culture head.

 After more than four decades of war that included two invasions — one by the former Soviet Union and one by the U.S.-led coalition — Afghanistan is one of the heaviest mined countries in the world and is littered with unexploded ordnance.